LiezelK2/doc/README.md

 <img src="https://github.com/LiezelK2/doc/blob/main/images/saveAs.PNG" width="500">

 Please take note that you should not clone the views, this rule must always be set to No.

+## How to add custom theming to your form:
+1. Open **./release/Merged.html**
+2. Copy the contents of the file
+3. Create View on SF Designer (For Ref purposes call it **ShareDo Theme**)
+4. Add a DataLabel
+5. :heavy_plus_sign: Add a server event rule `When the server loads the View`
+6. Set the Control Properties of DataLabel using `Set a control's properties` and pressing `(configure)` :gear:
+7. Paste the copied contents (copied from point 5) into the text value in the rule
+8. **Check** the `Literal` property so that it applies **yes** (or true)
+9. Save and check in the View.
+      - At this point you are finished with this view and the "theme" can be added to all your SmartForms Forms for use.
+      - **Repeat step 10 to end for each SF Form you want to apply the "theme" to.**
+10. Include the view in a SmartForm Form to use.
+      - You can add the views you want styled with the theme here or chose a Form that already has Views on it you want styled.
+      - **Note: This theme is designed to override the *Lithium Theme* on the Form and so not setting the theme to `Lithium` on the form may have undesired or expected results.**
+11. :heavy_plus_sign: Add Event/Form rule `When the server loads the Form`, action of `then execute the When the server loads` **ShareDo Theme** `View server rule`
+12. Save the changes and the form.

+Use or test the Form, adding controls and views as required.

+### To Regenerate or update theme:
+1. Ensure Node JS is installed and VS Code
+2. Open the folder with VS Code
+3. Open the command line in VS Code and run `npm start`
+4. Follow the Apply process above as required.
+      - i.e. If you just want to update the theme on a K2 SF Environment, just edit the theme View, save and check-in.
+      - Follow entire Apply process when no theme view exists.

+## Additional Styling
+### Labels
+  - Append `ShareDoRegular` to each label you want displayed normally instead of the normal ShareDo Bold label.
+    `My label ShareDoRegular` or `My labelShareDoRegular` or  `label_ShareDoRegular` will all work.

 ## Smartform Rules